VegaDeftwing/opinionatedeng/opinionatedeng.md

 # Chapter 7- Let's work on how we work

+## The Terminal

+In the world of programming, embedded development, and electrical debugging you will inevitably need to understand how to use a terminal/command line at some point.
+While the text only interface can look intimidating, it has some clear advantages, namely it's significantly faster to use the cli or 'command line interface' version of many tools.
+Because of the nature of this book you will be using the terminal frequently, so for convince sake information on using it effectively has been moved to Appendix A, though I highly recommend you read though it now.

 ## Code editors

 ## The Desktop Envrioment

 ## Git

+## Other Tools: Markdown, Taskwarrior, File Explorers, etc.

 # Chapter 8- Networking